WVUHPC/Introduction-HPC/_episodes/01-introduction.md

     </article>
     <article role="tabpanel" class="tab-pane active" id="shell-linux">
     <p>
-    In Linux gathering the data from a GUI depends a lot from more from the exact distribution you are using here some tools that you can try
+    In Linux gathering the data from a GUI depends a lot more from the exact distribution you are using here some tools that you can try

     <h4> KDE Info Center </h4>